jorgefranconunes/tea/00README.txt

 If you intend to access relational databases from within Tea by using the TDBC module you will need the apropriate JDBC drivers.
 Check with your database vendor where you can get you JDBC driver.
-Tea has been used in production environment with Postgresql (6.x and 7.0), MySql (3.22), Oracle (7.3, 8i), Sybase, Informix, SQL Server.
+Tea has been used in production environment with Postgresql, MySql, Oracle, Sybase, Informix, SQL Server.

 3. Unpack the Tea tar ball where you want the Tea package